Skip to content

 Governance

-We aim to provide affordable and reliable energy and remain one of the lowest upstream carbon intensity producers of hydrocarbon products, while we continue advancing towards our ambition of achieving net-zero Scope 1 and Scope 2 GHG emissions across wholly-owned operated assets by 2050.
+We aim to provide affordable and reliable energy as one of the lowest upstream carbon intensity producers of hydrocarbon products, while we continue our ambition to achieve net-zero Scope 1 and Scope 2 GHG emissions across wholly-owned operated assets by 2050.

 Upstream methane intensity (%)